Demystifying The White Claw Phenomena - DuJour

 All summer long there has been a buzz around White Claw Hard Seltzer.
 My Instagram feed was infiltrated by the hard seltzer almost as soon as the temperature rose above 60 degrees.
 While the calorie count is attractive, and the packaging is sleek, is White Claw really the preferred spiked seltzer brand for consumers?
 Well, I am not the only person wondering.
 BON & VIV put White Claw on blast with an actual case study involving 50 random people, a can of BON & VIV, a can of White Claw, and a lie detector test.
 In what BON & VIV is calling “the ultimate seltzer showdown,” 50 people were asked to blindly taste BON & VIV Classic next to White Claw Pure.
 There was $1,000 on the line for any person who honestly (polygraph proven) preferred White Claw over BON & VIV.
-The results are in: no one left the case study with $1,000.
+The results are in: just four people left the case study with $1,000.

 The polygraph test was conducted by Hollywood’s polygraph pro, John Grogan.
 Out of the 50 people involved in the seltzer showdown, only four were able to show that they honestly preferred White Claw Pure.
 Watch the video below for an inside look at the taste test.